GreptimeTeam/docs/Kubernetes/gtctl.md

 ## What's gtctl

-[gtctl][1](g-t-control) is a command-line tool for managing GreptimeDB cluster. `gtctl` is the All-in-One binary that integrates multiple operations of GreptimeDB cluster.
+[gtctl][1], g-t-control, is a command-line tool for managing the GreptimeDB clusters. gtctl is the all-in-one binary that integrates with multiple operations of GreptimeDB clusters.

 ## Get Started with gtctl on Kubernetes